mcne65/code-of-conduct-1/README.md

 ## Contributing

 If you'd like to contribute to the Code of Conduct, you can do so in the original repo, [here](https://github.com/confcodeofconduct/confcodeofconduct.com).
-Or raise an issue here if you have any issues.
+Or raise an issue here if you have anything to add that is specific to Node Girls.